What are Financial Special Measures?

 What are the deadlines MTW is working to?

-Last year after being placed in financial special measures, the Trust had to develop a robust high level financial recovery plan.
-This has to be agreed with NHS Improvement, and then implemented at pace to ensure sustained financial improvement.
+Last year after being placed in financial special measures, the Trust had to develop a robust high level financial recovery plan within four weeks.
+This had to be agreed with NHS Improvement, and then implemented at pace to ensure a sustained financial improvement.
 The elements of the financial recovery plan can be found within the Trust’s annual report.

 Notes for Editors